 Certain conditions cause irreversible cognitive impairment.
 These include:

 - Traumatic Brain Injury—Traumatic brain injury can occur at any age.
 Trauma from a fall or an accident can precipitate personality, cognitive or behavior changes.

 - Cerebral Degenerative Diseases—If dementia is caused by a degenerative disease, progressive cognitive deterioration cannot be reversed.
 The most common irreversible dementia is Alzheimer's disease.

 edit Alzheimer's Disease

-The onset of Alzheimer's disease is usually gradual, and it is slowly progressive.
+The onset of Alzheimer's is usually gradual, and the disease progresses slowly.
 Memory problems that are dismissed as "a normal part of aging" are in retrospect noted by the family to be the first stages of Alzheimer's disease.
-Alzheimer’s Disease progresses in three stages, namely – early stage, Middle stage and Late stage.
+Alzheimer’s Disease progresses in three stages, namely Early stage, Middle stage and Late stage.

 edit Early Stage Symptoms